axelvaldez/radical-companies/_posts/rstartups/2022-05-17-rBuddyNeighbor.markdown

     <p>Or <span class="_quotespan">mom of three, the whole family is home with her.</span></p>
     <p>This is kind of creep factor that Buddies needs to know before she can safely accept a goods request.</p>
     <p>We need to verify this info.
 Otherwise, we need to let the Buddy know that <span class="_quotespan">this is what the Neighbor says</span> and let her decide.</p>
-    <p>The Neighbor may say he's alone, but we can hear a party going on in the background, or some strange, creepy noises.</p>
+    <p>The Neighbor may say he&rsquo;s alone, but we can hear a party going on in the background, or some strange, creepy noises.</p>
     <p>We feed this back to the Neighbor but he claims <span class="_quotespan">it&rsquo;s just YouTube, sorry.</span> But we can tell the difference and, again, feed that back to the Neighbor.</p>
     <p>We communicate all this to the Buddy and she can make an informed decision.
 It may be that when she finds out the Neighbor&rsquo;s name and address, she figures that that is the very party she was going to.
 Or she may decline the goods request right then and there.</p>
     <a class="_uparrow" href="#bm01"><img src="/assets/img/arrow-up-icon.png"></a>